 If you have concerns about the regulation, contact Transport Canada directly.
 The regulation can be found in Section 152 of the Cargo, Tackle and Fumigation Regulations under the Canada Shipping Act.
 For more information, visit tc.gc.ca.

 Why are you not reimplementing procedures on the ships on the Horseshoe Bay – Langdale route?

-BC Ferries received approval from Transport Canada for customers on the Horseshoe Bay – Langdale to remain in their vehicle on the main (lower) vehicle deck while underway on the Queen of Surrey, Queen of Cowichan, Queen of Coquitlam or Queen of Oak Bay, if operating on the route.
+We received approval from Transport Canada for customers to remain in their vehicle on the main (lower) vehicle deck on the Horseshoe Bay – Langdale route while travelling on the Queen of Surrey, Queen of Cowichan, Queen of Coquitlam or Queen of Oak Bay ferries (if operating on the route).

 Why is the upper (open) vehicle deck not cleared of all passengers, surely the same reasons for the lower (closed) deck to be cleared can be used on the upper deck?

 The regulation is in place to support passenger safety in the event of an accident and only applies to closed vehicle decks.
 This is due to a variety of factors, such as passengers being further away from an evacuation area in the rare event of an emergency.
 The upper vehicle deck is not a part of the regulation, primarily due to being open to the external environment.

 Are any vehicles exempt and why?

 Broadly speaking, the vehicles that do not have to comply are vehicles that due to the nature of operation require their operators to be present, including but not limited to: ambulances, other emergency vehicles and livestock carriers.